kumardippu/langchain/ARCHITECTURE.md

 ## 🏗️ Factory Pattern Design

-This project implements a **Factory Pattern** for AI model management, making it easy to switch between different AI providers (Gemini, OpenAI, Claude) without changing the core chatbot logic.
+This project implements a **Factory Pattern** for AI model management, making it easy to switch between different AI providers (Gemini, Groq, OpenAI, Claude) without changing the core chatbot logic.
+It also includes **intelligent quota management** with automatic provider switching.

 ## 📁 Project Structure